It’s a virtualization technology that allows many virtual end-user machines to be hosted on a host server.

 Time consuming synchronization between desktop and laptop

 Let’s say a user has a laptop in addition to a desktop computer.
-With VDI, he / she doesn't have to make a special effort to synchronize the data between the devices.
+With VDI, he or she doesn't have to make a special effort to synchronize the data between the devices.

 Incompatibility between devices with different platforms